amatho/mupen64plus-input-gca/README.md

 ## Configuration

-After the plugin has been used at least once, a configuration file will be generated in your Mupen64Plus folder named `mupen64plus-input-gca.toml`.
-This file contains the configuration for the controller mapping between a GameCube controller and a N64 controller.
-Deadzones for the analog sticks and the threshold for the trigger buttons (L and R) can also be configured.
+After the plugin has been used at least once, a file will be generated in your Mupen64Plus folder named `mupen64plus-input-gca.toml`.
+This file contains the configuration for the plugin.
 Changes in the configuration will be loaded the next time you start your frontend.

+You can configure the following

+* Deadzones for the control stick and C-stick.
+* Control stick sensitivity.
+    * Note that the default sensitivity setting is based on the controllers I had available when testing.
+All GameCube controllers are different, so you might need to change this to something that works for you.
+Having the sensitivity too low will prevent you from reaching the maximum input with the stick, and having it too high will make it difficult to control.
+* Threshold for the trigger buttons (L and R).
+    * This controls how far the triggers need to be pressed before an input is registered.
+* The controller mapping between the GameCube controller and the N64 buttons.

 The default controller mapping is what you would expect, except for